 Wayne Schache, general manager of Carter Holt Harvey–Fullcircle, says the company is New Zealand’s only true national provider of waste paper collection and processing services.

 He wouldn’t tell me how much paper is collected – this is commercially sensitive – but did say the mills consume or recycle over 200,000m of paper per annum.
 Recycled paper is used in the production of packaging, such as cardboard boxes.
 Overseas it may get recycled into packaging or newsprint.

 New Zealand has one of the highest rates in the world of recovering packaging materials – “But you can never recycle enough paper.
 There are still significant volumes of paper being landfilled each year, some of which would be recoverable.”

 According to Christchurch City Council, its residents throw away far too much paper into the landfill.
 Paper represents a whopping 21% of the total waste stream.

 “The crazy thing about paper breaking down in the landfill is it creates methane gas.
 Burying paper and cardboard results in the release of carbon dioxide and methane into the atmosphere which contributes to climate change.
-Carbon emissions from the breakdown of paper, cardboard and organic matter in the landfill amounts to the emissions of 33,000 cars each year,” they say on their website, adding that by recycling paper you help look after the environment.
+Carbon emissions from the breakdown of paper, cardboard, and organic matter in the landfill amount to the emissions of 33,000 cars each year,” they say on their website, adding that by recycling paper you help look after the environment.
 “Processing recycled paper is faster and less expensive than growing trees for paper.”

-Paper Reclaim say that around 80% of the waste generated in an office is paper.
+Paper Reclaim says that around 80% of the waste generated in an office is paper.
 They currently handle in excess of 250 tonnes of recyclables per day.
 (Obviously not worried about commercially sensitive aspects, these chaps.)

 Upon arrival at their Penrose processing plant, the material is sorted to remove contaminants and then compacted into high-density bales.
 This is then sold to paper makers locally or internationally.